 Sherin and Lodgen’s national renewable energy practice group represents lenders, developers, municipalities, and companies committed to sustainability through solar, wind, hydro, and energy storage initiatives.
-Clients rely on our experience in financing, development, leasing, environmental, zoning, and permitting to navigate this ever-changing market and accomplish their business goals.
+Clients rely on our experience in financing, development, acquisition, leasing, environmental, and permitting to navigate this ever-changing market and accomplish their business goals.

-We are frequently asked to speak on renewable energy issues and regularly attend industry conferences including Novogradac’s Financing Renewable Energy Tax Credits conference, American Wind Energy Association (AWEA) Wind Energy conference and a number of workshops for EUCI.
+We are frequently asked to speak on renewable energy issues and regularly attend industry conferences including Novogradac’s Financing Renewable Energy Tax Credits Conference, American Wind Energy Association (AWEA) Wind Energy conference and a number of workshops for EUCI.
 The firm is a member of the New England Clean Energy Council, the leading voice for clean energy companies in the Northeast.

 We advise our renewable energy clients on: